hachacha/nf_cookbook/april_26_22.md

 They're bitter as hellso should be dealt with accordingly Usually I saute them with raisins or dates but I found a leftover bottle of carrot wine in the basement when I was looking for the carboy bung feeling manic and wanted to wncorporate

----Now the fridge is adding to the cacophony another unique reflex of the night. whirring the frion round and quivering all over in order to scare away the heat
-I have no idea how a fridge works.
-It does definitely take up space in the dark differently than smells or coughs or burps or barks

 ## ingredients